KxSystems/docs/docs/ref/distinct.md

 distinct x    distinct[x]
 ```

-Where `x` is a list returns the distinct (unique) items of `x` in the order of their first occurrence.
+Where `x` is a list, returns the distinct (unique) items of `x` in the order of their first occurrence.
 The result does _not_ have the [unique attribute](set-attribute.md) set.

 ```q
 q)distinct 2 3 7 3 5 3
 2 3 7 5
 ```

-Returns the distinct rows of a table.
+For a table, its distinct rows are returned.

 ```q
 q)distinct flip `a`b`c!(1 2 1;2 3 2;"aba")